Divorce & Finances

 Going to court – Key stages

 If an agreement cannot be reached, then the pre-court protocol requires that in most cases, a Mediation Information and Assessment Meeting (called a MIAM) must be held with a view to holding future mediation sessions.
 If an agreement cannot be reached through mediation, financial remedy proceedings can be commenced by completing court Form A and paying the court fee of £255.

 Financial remedy proceedings start a strict timetable running.
-Work must undertaken by each party to ensure that their financial information is up to date and well documented in Form E. Form E is 27 pages long.
+Work must be undertaken by each party to ensure that their financial information is up-to-date and well-documented in Form E. Form E is 27 pages long.
 All supporting documentary evidence must be gathered and attached to Form E to be served on the other party by the date determined by the court.

 The judge may order an expert valuation of the former family home if the parties can not agree on its value.
 The judge will look at the parties respective questionnaires and determine which questions should be answered.
 In short, the first appointment is a housekeeping hearing where all outstanding information is identified and directions are made to ensure that the value of the matrimonial pot is known for the next hearing.